JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-platform-specifics.md

 ### System functionality

-Some UI elements depend on system integration and may look different in default configuration, for example:
+Some UI elements depend on system integration and may look different in the default configuration, for example:

 * The "Share" actions use system APIs to offer a list of specific ways to share or send content.